Get Ready to Mix

 STORE all tracks as WAV or AIFF files – no MP3s or other compressed formats.
 Avoid sample rate conversions – don't upsample to a higher sample rate at any point.

-LISTEN FOR NOISE AND DISTORTION and avoid compression unless you really know what you're doing.
+LISTEN FOR NOISE AND DISTORTION and avoid compression unless you know what you're doing.
 Keep your levels MODEST with tons of headroom so there's room to move later on in the mix.

 TIDY UP THE SESSION.
 Take some time to make it super easy to get around.
 Label all tracks with SHORT SIMPLE NAMES.
 Remove unneeded tracks.
 Remove unneeded audio segments.
 Strip silence in audio segments.
 Name alternate takes as such.
-Simplify routings, etc.
+Simplify routings, etc. Resave as a new 'redux' session.

 ROUGH MIX.
 Include with your session your best rough mix of each tune.
 This can speak volumes about your arrangement and sonic choices.
 Tell him/her what you like (and don't like) about it.